SNHD-Development/FormSchemaRender/README.md

 	}

 ## Version

+* 0.1.7
+    - Sort Select by Values if the values are object
+    - By Default, Select will search Text for Others and put it at the end of the list.
+    - ShowOnStatus will skip if this is create mode.
+    - Adding Options.Render = "Select2", this will enable Select2 for Select Type

 * 0.1.6
 	- For "UserPermissions" SubForm name will only allowed that user to edit their own information, (Options.Permission field need to be set)